 Having plenty of whitespace is a central tenet of minimalist design.
 Minimalism will continue to be a dominating trend well into the future.
 By having a minimalist design you make it easier for your users to find what they’re looking for.

-Video is exploding in popularity online.
-All signs suggest that video is the future.
-Even social media networks like Facebook and Instagram are doubling down on video content.
-Plus, YouTube is already the second largest search engine in the world.
+Video’s popularity online is hard to deny.
+Social media networks like Facebook and Instagram are doubling down on video content.
+And YouTube has long been the second largest search engine in the world.

 If you haven’t embraced video, it’s not too late.
-In fact, one of the emerging web design trends is embedding video into your website.
+In fact, one emerging web design trend is embedding video into your website.

 When used well, video is an incredibly engaging medium.
 We’re not talking about annoying video pop-ups that you can’t seem to turn off, no matter how hard you try.
-We’re talking about creating intentionally engaging videos that act as an actual part of the design of your site.
-Instead of standing out they play an integral role in keeping users on your site and informing them about your products and services.
+We’re talking about creating intentionally engaging videos that act as a natural part of the design of your site.
+Instead of standing out, they play an integral role in keeping users on your site and informing them about your products and services.

 These don’t have to be incredibly long videos either.
 Think of them as moving design elements whose goal is to intrigue and capture the attention of your visitors.

-Adding videos to your website and content can also have the added effect of improving your site’s search engine rankings.
-Google has user engagement metrics which act as indicators of a quality site.
-Sites where users spend more time on a website, it signals to Google’s algorithm that the site is delivering value.
+Adding videos to your website and content can also improve your site’s search engine rankings.
+Google tracks user engagement metrics, which act as indicators of a quality site.
+When users spend more time on a website, it signals to Google’s algorithm that the site is delivering value.
 And that suggests it’s a worthy site to include in the rankings.

 You might already be familiar with grid layouts.
 A grid is essentially a hidden series of horizontal and vertical lines that your website’s elements will adhere to.